Boltz-2

 --use_potentials

-SubSeq passes arguments directly to boltz predict, except that any cache flag is normalized to --cache=/ref/cache.
+SubSeq passes arguments directly to boltz predict, while managing the model cache automatically.

 --out_dir PATH